Last updated: 17 Jan 2020

 With the low costs and the simple index funds that cover all the markets, the TSP program is a fantastic investment opportunity for military members and federal employees.
 As always, have a plan and stick to it.

 Was this TSP Guide helpful for you?
-Let us know in the comments below.
+Let me know in the comments below.